What are the requirements relating to advertising open positions?

-For overtime purposes, Colorado requires that overtime pay be paid to non-exempt employees at 1.5 times their regular hourly rate for hours worked in excess of 40 hours per working week, and on a daily basis for hours worked over 12 hours per day, or 12 consecutive hours without regard to the start and end time of the working day, whichever calculation results in the greater payment of wages (see Colorado Minimum Wage Order 32 (2016)).
+For overtime purposes, Colorado requires that overtime pay be paid to non-exempt employees at one-and-a-half times their regular hourly rate for hours worked in excess of 40 hours per working week, and on a daily basis for hours worked over 12 hours per day, or 12 consecutive hours without regard to the start and end time of the working day, whichever calculation results in the greater payment of wages (see Colorado Minimum Wage Order 35 (2019)).

 How should overtime be calculated?

 For individuals covered by the Colorado Minimum Wage Order, overtime pay must be paid to non-exempt employees at 1.5 times their regular hourly rate for hours worked in excess of 40 hours per working week, and on a daily basis for hours worked over 12 hours per day, or 12 consecutive hours without regard to the starting and ending time of the working day, whichever calculation results in the greater payment of wages.
 A working day is any consecutive 24-hour period starting with the same hour each day and the same hour as the beginning of the working week.
 A working week is any consecutive seven-day period starting with the same calendar day and hour each week (see Colorado Minimum Wage Order 35 (2019)).

 Colorado exemptions from overtime include commission sales, the ski industry, medical transportation, salespersons, parts persons, and mechanics employed by automobile, truck, or farm implement dealers, and salespersons employed by trailer, aircraft and retail boat dealers.
 Other exemptions include: